OfficeDev/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

 3) Expose API endpoint
 - Click "_Expose an API_" in the left rail

-    - Set your Application ID URL to include your bot id - api://botid-<AppId>, where <AppId> is the id of the bot that will be making the SSO request and `.env.local` file, which is the same you create and saved in step 2
+    - Set your Application ID URI to include your bot id in the following format - `api://botid-<AppId>`, where `<AppId>` is the id of the bot that will be making the SSO request and can be found in `.env.local` file in your sample solution.
     ![Application ID URI](https://raw.githubusercontent.com/OfficeDev/Microsoft-Teams-Samples/main/samples/bot-conversation-sso-quickstart/js/sso_media/AppIdUri.png)

    - Click "_Add a scope_"